apigee/trireme/README.md

 access to the XSLT processor inside your Java platform, which is faster and can support more of the XSLT standard than libxslt.

+## Logging

+Trireme uses slf4j for logging the stuff that is happening in Java.
+The pre-built JAR, and the NPM "trireme" wrapper, use "slf4j-simple".
+To turn on debug logging, set the system property "org.slf4j.simpleLogger.defaultLogLevel" to "debug".
+(Or "trace" for even more output.)

+When embedding trireme, you can use any SLF4J-compatible logging framework you wish, such as logback.

 ## How Complete is Trireme?

 Trireme supports most of the Node.js APIs and passes much of the Node.js test suite.